 Welcome to the website of practitioners of Person-Centered Expressive Arts, an empowering approach to personal growth and creativity developed by Natalie Rogers, Ph.D. and her colleagues.
-Here you will find information about the Person-Centered Expressive Arts process and be able to locate a far-away friend or practitioner near you.
+Here you will find information about the Person-Centered Expressive Arts process and be able to locate a practitioner near you.

-If you are one of the many former participants/students of our person-centered expressive arts courses or workshops, this website offers you the opportunity to find and communicate with each other.
-We are a network of people who value the person-centered approach as a way of being and as applied to the expressive arts.
+If you are one of the many former Person-Centered Expressive Therapy Insitute students, you will be able to find and stay in touch with friends and colleagues who have been in workshops or programs of person-centered expressive arts.
+This website can be a network for those of us who value the person-centered approach as a way of being and as applied to the expressive arts.

 While most traditional forms of coaching, counseling and therapy tend to rely solely on verbal exchange, expressive arts uses a wide range of self-expression methods to help you gain insight and awareness.
 The expressive arts help you rediscover your innate creativity and nourish your soul.
-The emphasis is on the process as well as the images.
-It is not about creating beautiful art or choreographed dance or publishable writing.
-The emphasis is on self-awareness leading to positive action.
+The emphasis is on the process.
+The goal is not to create beautiful art, choreographed dance or publishable writing, but on self-awareness leading to positive action

 Person-Centered Expressive Arts practitioners are psychotherapists, social workers, educators, pastoral counselors, nurses and individuals working in the field of organizational development.
 They work with people individually in private sessions, facilitate groups and teach classes.
 In many cases they are artists themselves.